High Performance Organisations

 As we move out of the 'Industrial Age' and into the 'Knowledge Age' there is a slowly emerging understanding that in order to achieve sustainable performance in an organisation it is necessary to listen to our intuition and create environments where we can work together, learn from each other, bring our contribution to the table and achieve greater collective satisfaction.

-High Performance is achieved by creating a synergy between increasing Customer value, providing a safe, secure and satisfying environment for employees i.e. a constructive Culture and maintaining Commercial responsibility.
-Air NZ's CEO, Christopher Luxon, calls these the 3Cs.
+High Performance is achieved by creating a synergy between increasing Consumer Value, providing a safe, secure and satisfying environment for employees, i.e. a constructive Culture and maintaining Commercial Responsibility.

-Engagement is when the people closest to the customer are directly and actively involved in solving problems that hinder the performance of the organisation.
+Engagement is when the people closest to the consumer are directly and actively involved in solving problems that hinder the performance for that consumer.

-High Performance through Engagement is achieved when those people who are closest to the customer use, as a matter of habit, analytical problem solving tools and structured processes to identify the root cause of problems, the solutions and the implementation plan for improved performance towards customer value and then, implement quickly.
+High Performance through Engagement is achieved when those people who are closest to the consumer use, as a matter of habit, analytical problem solving tools and structured processes to identify the root cause of problems, the solutions to them and then implement quickly.

 There are multiple ways to build this work system.

 Your organisation is unique because the people in it are unique.
 A high-performance work system must be customised and designed for your organisation by the people in your organisation.
 In most cases, it can be funded within the existing resources of the organisation.

 High Performance through Engagement is not for everyone.
 It requires "courageous leadership" (think Brené Brown - Dare to Lead) and a willingness to embrace a new way of operating.